FrankPassalacqua88/Group_Project/README.md

 We are in the process of cleansing data for utilization.

-Datasets in original and cleansed format may be found within the [Resources folder](https://github.com/FrankPassalacqua88/Olympic_Data_Analysis/tree/main/Resources)
+Datasets in original and cleansed format may be found within the [Resources folder](https://github.com/FrankPassalacqua88/Olympic_Data_Analysis/tree/main/Resources).

-A list of references from where the original data was obtained is available via the [Resource Hyperlinks](https://github.com/FrankPassalacqua88/Olympic_Data_Analysis/blob/4bf8de5c99385051b0ad16081716bf3c53ba59b7/Resources/Hyperlinks/Resource_Hyperlinks.docx)
+A list of references from where the original data was sourced is available via the [Resource Hyperlinks](https://github.com/FrankPassalacqua88/Olympic_Data_Analysis/blob/4bf8de5c99385051b0ad16081716bf3c53ba59b7/Resources/Hyperlinks/Resource_Hyperlinks.docx).

 **Questions to be Answered**
 1. Is there a correlation between a country's economic factors (GDP), demographics (population) and medal count?